courtneyng/Unity-SpaceInvaders/README.md

 C# and Unity Studio of Interactive Arts Space Invaders

 An old Space Invaders project.
 Not a complete replication but a good foundation when learning Unity and C#.
+I will try to upload the files normally ASAP.